 What Does CBDa Stand For?

-CBDa stands for cannabidiolic acid.
-It is the precursor to CBD.
-Found mainly in raw forms of CBD hemp flower, CBDa will convert to CBD through a process called decarboxylation.
+Cannabidiolic acid is mainly found in raw, unprocessed forms of hemp and will convert to CBD via a process called decarboxylation.

 What Does THC Stand For?

-THC is best known for its psychoactive properties— inducing euphoria in users, heightened awareness, and time dilation.
+THC and its analogous molecules are best known for their psychoactive properties like euphoria, heightened awareness, and time dilation.